 Nepal Telecommunications Authority (NTA) aims to make telecommunication services easily available to the public while also maintaining competition.
 NTA grants licenses to operators, and they also regularly monitor activities carried out by these providers to ensure a high quality of service.
 NTA settles disputes for consumers and also between telecommunications providers.

 The Dutch Media Authority (CvdM) grants licenses to broadcasters of audiovisual content in the Netherlands.
 CvdM monitors compliance with this legislation and serves to protect consumers' interests by ensuring appropriate and accurate information in the broadcasts.
 CvdM also promotes the advancement of technology within the media sector and promotes regulations on online advertising to provide monitored media content.
 The CvdM site contains news, regulations, and information about the organization and their responsibilities.
-Majority of the site is only available in Dutch, however, limited English features are available.
+The majority of the site is only available in Dutch, however, limited English features are available.

 The Broadcasting Standards Authority (BSA) oversees the entire broadcasting system, which includes TV and radio.
 The main purpose of the BSA is to deal with complaints through research and interpreting legislation and standards.
 They also serve to protect the rights of New Zealand residents by ensuring broadcasting services are available and affordable.
-Additionally, they provide news on recent developments in their complaints division and release periodic newsletters with updates of various broadcast outlets.
+Additionally, they provide news on recent developments in their complaints division and release periodic newsletters with updates from various broadcast outlets.

 New Zealand's Commerce Commission is responsible for enforcing legislation in the telecommunications sector, as well as other sectors such as electricity and airport.
 The Commission promotes fair competition and prices, and they produce legislation in order to achieve this fairness.
 They also act as a mediator for disputes in the industries.